Have Fun in Nature

 Nature play and more hands-on exploration await visitors just beyond the museum doors!
 It's the highlight of the CMSD experience.

 In Nature Play, climb hills and logs.
 Weave through the Willow Tunnel.
-Bake delicious mud pies.
 Cross the waters Streamside by walking on stones or wheeling through the stream.
 Build the Beaver Dam.
 Wander through the field On the Prairie to explore the Prairie Maze.
 Or check out Dino Dig to dig up the bones of a dinosaur found right here in South Dakota.
+Explore the natural Tangle Town sculpture by Patrick Dougherty.
+And don’t forget to connect nature and music in our Music Meadow exhibit!

 The benefits of playing in nature and the outdoors are tremendous.
 Children connect with the world around them by spending time outdoors touching the prairie grasses, splashing in water or gathering fallen leaves.
 These experiences encourage children to associate joy and aesthetic beauty with the outdoors.
 Making this connection early in life stimulates a responsibility for nature and their environment.